 - Fundamental and Enabling Sciences

 - The Kirby Institute for Infection and Immunity in Society

 - Centre for Quantum Computation & Communication Technology

 - UNSW is one of the world’s leading research and technology hubs for clean energy innovation across a range of transformational areas including clean fuels, renewables, grid decarbonisation, transport electrification, energy storage and policy.
 An example is our development of environmentally friendly thin-film solar cells made from non-toxic and abundant raw materials.

-- UNSW is using creativity and inclusion to solve some of humanity’s greatest challenges and shape a better future for all.
+- UNSW is using creativity and inclusion to solve some of humanity's greatest challenges and shape a better future for all.
 Our current research is promoting the realisation of equity and rights in business, health and gender justice, with an increasing focus on climate change among other pressing human rights issues.

 - UNSW is developing better models for understanding climatic processes and dynamics to improve weather and climate prediction and support communities around the globe in the face of climate change.
 Our researchers are developing an understanding of the physics of storms and clouds, and how they interact with climate, atmosphere-ocean dynamics and teleconnections to regional rainfall variability and change associated with climate patterns particularly in Australia.

 - UNSW is leading the world in the race to build a quantum computer in silicon and undertakes world-class research in optical quantum computing and quantum information technologies.